 Check the list to see if the library already has books for your course online, for free.
 We update it about a month before each semester.

 Finding a place to study

 The UMN Libraries have a variety of places to study in all of our libraries.
-Whether you like to study alone or with friends, in a quite place or in a coffee shop -- the UMN Libraries have a place for you.
+Whether you like to study alone or with friends, in a quiet place or in a coffee shop -- the UMN Libraries have a place for you.
 When you go into a new library, spend a few minutes and walk around to see the options.
-Ask staff if you need a specific kind of space.
+Ask us if you need a specific kind of space.

 Library Research Guides and Course Pages

 Databases help you find relevant articles and sources more quickly than just searching a big tool like Google.